If being stuck in the house has you contemplating spring cleaning, you might be inspired by the ideas of organization expert Marie Kondo

 By Katrina Caruso

-If your home needs to be reorganized, you might be happy to discover Marie Kondo, the organizational guru everyone’s been talking about since her new Netflix show, Tidying Up with Marie Kondo, began streaming in January.
+If your home needs to be reorganized, you might be happy to discover Marie Kondo, the organizational guru everyone’s been talking about since her Netflix show, Tidying Up with Marie Kondo, began streaming in January 2019.

 Essentially a wholesome mix of home-makeover shows with a dash of Hoarders, the show follows families and couples through their re-organizational journey using Kondo’s KonMari method.

 Kondo first made waves in North America with her No. 1 New York Times bestseller The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing.
-Initially meant to be a guide for clients of Kondo’s Tokyo-based organizational business (which she began as a 19-year-old student), the book was first published in 2010 and is now available in 40 countries around the world; on Amazon Canada, the book is listed as the No. 10 most-sold book.
+Initially meant to be a guide for clients of Kondo’s Tokyo-based organizational business (which she began as a 19-year-old student), the book was first published in 2010 and is now available in 40 countries around the world.

 However, you don’t have to buy the book or watch the show to grasp the general concepts of the KonMari method.
 Here’s our streamlined guide to get you started.
 (If you’re in the process of or contemplating downsizing, you might find it especially useful.)

 Commit—make a commitment to yourself that you are going to be tidying up.
 Talk to your spouse or partner and other family members so that they can get on board with you.

 Think of your future lifestyle: how do all your belongings fit into it?
 If you feel weighed down by what you own, you’re definitely ready.